babysnakes/duwop/README.md

   client.
 * Logs to rotating logs.
 * Client app (`duwopctl`) that can perform the following tasks:
-    * Reload configuration from disk.
+    * Tell server to reload configuration from disk.
-    * Set log level in runtime.
+    * Switch server log level in runtime.
-    * Create static file serving configuration
+    * Create static file serving configuration.
-    * Create reverse proxy configuration
+    * Create reverse proxy configuration.
+    * Delete configuration.
+    * List existing configurations.
+    * Check status of server (currently only if it runs) and database (check for errors).

 Setup instructions: